BlueBrain/VessMorphoVis/README.md

 # Contact

-For more information on _NeuroMorphoVis_, comments or suggestions, please contact:
+For more information on _VessMorphoVis_, comments or suggestions, please contact:

 __Marwan Abdellah__
 Scientific Visualiation Engineer